AdaCompNUS/despot/README.md

 ./pomdpx -m ../data/Tiger.pomdpx --runs 2
 ```

-This command simulates DESPOT's policy for `N = 2` runs and reports the
+This command computes and simulates DESPOT's policy for `N = 2` runs and reports the
-performance for the tag problem specified in POMDPX format.
+performance for the tiger problem specified in POMDPX format.
 See [doc/Usage.txt](doc/Usage.txt) for
 more options.